Disease Guide ·IVDD ·2026

 IVDD in Dogs - symptoms, vet costs & insurance

-IVDD surgery costs $3,000-$8,000 — and without it, your dog may be paralyzed.
-Intervertebral disc disease occurs when the cushioning discs between vertebrae degenerate, bulge, or rupture into the spinal cord.
-It can cause anything from mild back pain to complete paralysis.
-Dachshunds are the poster breed, but any dog with a long back or chondrodystrophic build is at elevated risk.
+IVDD surgery costs $3,000-$8,000 - without it, your dog may be paralyzed.
+Discs between vertebrae degenerate or rupture, compressing the spinal cord.
+Ranges from mild back pain to complete paralysis.
+Dachshunds are most affected; any long-backed dog is at elevated risk.

 IVDD - vet costs and insurance